 3. Use trending hashtags only if they are relevant

 Trending hashtags are continuously changing.
 Thus, it’s important to see what’s buzzing online at the moment of creating posts.
 However, don’t just use any trending hashtag in your post.
-Check and use it only when it relates to your brand.
+Check and use hashtag analytics tools to find if it relates to your brand.
 If you see a trend that is relevant to your brand, then grab the opportunity and engage by using the hashtag in your posts.

 This will make your posts reach a much larger audience instead of just your followers.
 Using trending hashtags as soon as they emerge will enable you to connect and build relationships with your targeted market before anyone else.